swipswaps/MarikoDoom/README.md

 Because everything needs to run Doom.
 Even patched Switch devices (Mariko and Lite) that to this date can't use soft modding exploits to run unsigned code.
 This isn't meant to be a good way of playing the game.
 The only reason this exists is because I wanted to push the browser to it's limits and learn more about web development.

 Also, this code can be used to do this for basically every game.
-I might make a separate repository for this and link it here.
+I might eventually make a separate repository for this and link it here.
-Basically, replace `doom.py` with your own game, make it handle the joycon inputs and save the frame buffer at `static/img.jpg`.
-Keep the resolution and jpeg quality on the lower side and you're good to go.
+Basically, replace `doom.py` with your own game, make it handle the joycon inputs and save the graphical output frame by frame at `static/img.jpg`.
+Keep the resolution and jpeg quality on the lower side (< 12kB per frame) and you're good to go.

 ## How do I use this?
 (This works on Linux (Manjaro).
 I haven't tried it on Windows or OSX.